MasielloGroup/e-dda/README.md

 * Replace shape.dat with your shape file.
 You can use the given shape.f90 file as a template to make your shape if you'd like.
 * Update ddscat.par as you would for a normal e-dda calculation, except DO NOT change the electron beam position.
 It should always read: " 0.0 0.0 0.0 " exactly.
 * Launch an interactive node ( type in command line: `srun -p build --time=2:00:00 --mem=100G --pty /bin/bash` )
-* Define the extend and raster step size in `create_folders.sh`.
-Then bash this script.
+* Define the extent of the window and the raster step size in `create_folders.sh`.
+These are set at the end of Line 4. `extent` extends the raster window beyond the shape points in each direction in the given number of dipole spacings. `raster_ss` sets the y and z raster step size.
+* Once both numbers are updated, run `bash creat_folders.sh`.
+* This will create the listed number of folders; one folder for each e-beam raster point calculation.
-* Type in the command line:` module load anaconda3_5.3; python makelaunchfiles.py`
+* Next, make the launch scripts to batch launch all the points.
+To do so, type in the command line:` module load anaconda3_5.3; python makelaunchfiles.py`
+* This will create launch files where each job submits 20 EEL calculations.
+Feel free to change the batch size (Line 6) if the calculation is too big to complete within the set 4 hour time window.
-* Submit all the jobs by typing in command line: bash submit_jobs.sh
+* Submit all the jobs by typing in command line: `bash submit_jobs.sh`
+* Lastly, kill your build node job.
+* Once all the points have finished, run `python collect_EEL.py`.
+This will create `spectrum_image.txt`.

 ## Citations
 If you use e-DDA to compute EELS, we request you cite: https://doi.org/10.1021/nn302980u.